 The Valentines below are smaller than the others I’ve done – about 2×3 inches.
 I also attached something to these (Stickers, Starbucks Card (teacher), Small Hand Sanitizer (teacher), Small Bubble Tube):

-Valentines with No Attachment but good practice writing names!
+Valentines with no trinket but good practice writing names!

 The following are the ones we did for the boys’ Kindergarten classes.
 They each told me what they wanted on their cards (Jake said jungle animals and Reid said a jet and a robot).

 These are what I came up with.

 I made them with white boxes and had the boys write their names.
 On ALL of them!
 Handwriting practice!
 We didn’t attach anything to these and they were perfect!

 Valentine, You Color My World – How to make the multi-colored crayons

 My first go at DIY Valentines for my boys to give classmates was their 3-year-old preschool class.
 I got it in my head to do the thing where you melt different crayons together to make a pretty new crayon in a heart shape.

 I couldn’t find the heart candy mold I wanted, so I used squares, and they were adorable too.

 In addition to the general materials mentioned above, you will need crayons in different colors, silicone candy molds, an oven-safe tray (to put the silicone mold on), and an oven.